r-pufky/git-webhook-receiver/README.md

 ### Git Project Homepage
-The structure of the [configuration file](#example-config) requires the homepage of the gitlab project as key.
+The structure of the [configuration file](#example-config) requires the homepage of the git project as key.

 ### Command
 The command should be run after the hook was received.